konstellation-io/website/content/en/docs/KRT/specs/index.md

    - **name**: an identifier text, must be unique in the node list.
    - **image**: a base image provided by Konstellation used to run this node.
 It's provided by Konstellation registry.
    - **src**: a path relative to the root of the KRT file pointing to the source file used to run this component.
+   - **gpu**(optional): defaults to false, if true the node will use gpu, only available for Nvidia GPU.

 ### Workflows